 We recommend our partners consult with their legal counsel if they have questions.

-- The status of completion of DSRIP compliance training by their medical practice or organization;
+- The status of completion of DSRIP compliance training;

-- An acknowledgment by partners that their workforce members are familiar with and adhere to the NYC Health + Hospitals Principles of Professional Conduct or their own code of conduct that includes the core objectives or substantially similar compliance goals as the Principles of Professional Conduct; and
+- An acknowledgment that workforce members are familiar with and will adhere to the NYC Health + Hospitals Principles of Professional Conduct (POPC) or their own code of conduct that includes the core objectives or similar elements as the POPC; and

-- Proof of OMIG compliance program-related certifications including the Deficit Reduction Act of 2005 certification by those partners that are required by law and/or OMIG policy to submit such certifications.
+- Evidence of OMIG compliance program-related certifications including the Deficit Reduction Act of 2005 certification by those partners that are required by law and/or OMIG policy to submit such certifications.